ki-do/OPC-UA-Connector/README.md

 ## Upgrade to Mx9
 To use this module in Mx9 you can simply download it from the Marketplace, or convert your Mendix 8 project.
 You will see a few consistency errors in the design properties and potentially the layout.
 You can let Studio convert this and get this module working in your Mendix 9 project in less than 30 seconds.

+## Acknowledgement
+This work is supported by the Horizon Europe Research and Innovation Actions under grant number 101092908 (SmartEdge).